Welcome to jankyscroll 2.0

 How to use jankyscroll

-If you really want to use jankyscroll, I guess I can't stop you.
+If you really want to use jankyscroll, I can't stop you.
 First, you would include it in your page, like this.
 You should already know this stuff.

 Then, initialize the plugin at the bottom of your document, if you're a good programmer who follows best practices.
-You're obviously not, because you're still here, reading this garbage.
+You're obviously not, because you're still here.

 <script> jankyscroll(trigger_distance, jank_amount); </script>

-trigger_distance sets the distance, in pixels, that one has to scroll before they get jank'd. jank_amount sets an approximate range of just how jank'd they'll be, also in pixels.
+trigger_distance sets the distance, in pixels, that one has to scroll before they get jank'd. jank_amount sets an approximate range of just how jank'd they'll get, also in pixels.

 <script> jankyscroll(400, 50); </script>